 On Stock Titan, Burke & Herbert’s SEC filings are updated in near real time as they appear on the EDGAR system.
 AI-powered summaries help explain lengthy documents by highlighting key points such as changes in net interest income, loan and deposit trends, capital ratios, and notable risk factor updates.
 Users can also review insider and executive-related disclosures contained in certain filings, including compensation and employment arrangements, to better understand governance and incentive structures at BHRB.

-The award will vest in three annual installments beginning on May 3, 2026, as long as Boyle remains employed through each vesting date.
-Each vested PRSU will be settled in shares of Burke & Herbert Financial Services Corp. common stock within 60 days after the applicable vesting date, tying his compensation more closely to the company’s long-term performance and merger-related goals.
+The award will vest in three annual installments beginning on May 3, 2026, as long as Rowan remains employed through each vesting date.
+Each vested PRSU will be settled in Burke & Herbert Financial Services Corp. common stock within 60 days after the applicable vesting date, tying a portion of the executive’s compensation to the company’s long-term performance and continued service.